-Site Ref Site name Site Area (ha) Proposed Use Dwellings % in zone 3a % in zone 3ai % zone 3b Results of Sequenti al Test Remain ing net A AP bala nce to find DF4 Dockfie Id Road North 0.71 mixed use 40 12.32 2.03 84.57 Substitute proposed residential mixed use allocation for green infrastructu re in functional floodplain and combine with site DF4 to direct residential uses to lower flood risk areas and less vulnerable uses (business) to higher risk areas Total D wellings 40
+Site Ref Site name Site Area (ha) Proposed Use Dwellings % in zone 3a % in zone 3ai % zone 3b Results of Sequenti al Test Remaining net AAP balance to find DF4 Dockfie Id Road North 0.71 mixed use 40 12.32 2.03 84.57 Substitute proposed residential mixed use allocation for green infrastructu re in functional floodplain and combine with site DF4 to enable comprehen sive approach to managing flood risk across the combined site and direct more vulnerable uses to lower flood risk areas in DF4 Total Dwellings40

 The potential mixed use allocation can provide a further estimated capacity of 40 dwellings.
 The SFRA L2 identifies that 84.6% of the footprint is within the functional floodplain, meaning 84.6% of the site should be safeguarded for open space and for flood storage.
 The site area is small at 0.6 ha meaning any changes in layout to remove residential development from Flood Zone 3a would not be possible.
-As the

-AAP residential requirement has been met the proposed mixed use site (with residential uses) is not considered to pass the sequential test.
+As the AAP residential requirement has been met the proposed mixed use site (with residential uses) is not considered to pass the sequential test.

 There are strategic objectives in the Core Strategy for regenerating and bringing vacant brownfield land in sustainable locations back into use.
 Site DF5 is located adjacent to site DF4 on the south side of Dockfield Road.
 This site is also brownfield land with the same proposed uses.
-The SFRA L2 identifies that an option could be to combine sites DF4 and DF5 in such a way that all or most residential development is directed toward site DF5 and business uses situated within the higher risk areas of DF4 site, though situated outside of the functional floodplain.
+The SFRA L2 identifies that an option could be to combine sites DF4 and DF5 in such a way that development is directed to site DF5 and the higher risk areas of DF4 site are substituted for water compatible uses such as green infrastructure and for flood risk management.

-Combining sites DF4 and DF5 will allow the AAP housing target to still be met and the combined site to be viably developed for residential/mixed use and enable the combined site DF4/DF5 to pass the sequential test following substitution of uses and avoiding areas of the functional flood plain.
+Combining sites DF4 and DF5 will allow the AAP housing target to still be met and the combined site to be viably and comprehensively developed for residential/mixed use and enable the combined site DF4/DF5 to pass the sequential test following substitution of uses and avoiding areas of the functional flood plain.